Towards an Explainable Comparison and Alignment of Feature Embeddings: SPEC: A Spectral Identification of Embeddings' Mismatches

 \end{theorem} \begin{proof} We defer the proof of the theoretical statements to the Appendix~\ref{Thm_1_proof}. \end{proof} \begin{corollary} In the setting of Theorem~\ref{Thm: 1}, suppose $\mathbf{v}$ is an eigenvector of $\Lambda_{\psi_1,\psi_2}$ for eigenvalue $\lambda$ whose gap with the maximum eigenvalue of the sub-matrix $\Lambda_{\psi_1,\psi_2}[\mathcal{I}^c,\mathcal{I}^c]$ satisfies $\lambda - \lambda_{\max}(\Lambda_{\psi_1,\psi_2}[\mathcal{I}^c,\mathcal{I}^c]) \ge \gamma >0 $.
 Then,

 \end{corollary}

 The above corollary proves that if an eigenvalue $\lambda$ of the kernel difference matrix $\Lambda_{\psi_1,\psi_2}$ is sufficiently large, such that its gap with the maximum eigenvalue of the block $\Lambda_{\psi_1,\psi_2}[\mathcal{I}^c,\mathcal{I}^c]$ (with the complement of samples in $\mathcal{I}$ clustered by $\psi_1$ yet not by $\psi_2$) is higher than the threshold $\lambda$, then the $\mathcal{I}^c$-entries of the corresponding unit-norm eigenvector $\mathbf{v}$ will be bounded, reflecting the lack of $\mathcal{I}^c$ samples in the differentially clustered samples by embedding $\psi_1$ and $\psi_2$.
-Based on the above theoretical results, we propose considering the principal eigendirections of the difference kernel matrix, and using their significant-value entries to find the subset of samples clustered by embedding $\psi_1$ but not grouped by $\psi_2$.
+Based on the above theoretical results, we propose considering the principal eigenvectors of the kernel difference matrix, and using their significant-value entries to find the subset of samples clustered by embedding $\psi_1$ but not grouped by $\psi_2$.

-Since the difference kernel matrix is of size $n\times n$, a standard eigendecomposition will cost $O(n^3)$ computations.
+Since the kernel difference matrix is of size $n\times n$, a standard eigendecomposition will cost $O(n^3)$ computations.
 Proposition~\ref{Proposition: compute eignevctors} shows that the computation cost will be lower for embeddings with bounded feature maps.
-In fact, this result shows the computation of the eigenspace can be performed using linearly growing computation cost $O(n)$. \begin{proposition} Consider the difference kernel matrix $\Lambda_{\psi_1,\psi_2}$ in \eqref{Eq: Kernel difference definition}.
+In fact, this result shows the computation of the eigenspace can be performed using linearly growing computation cost $O(n)$. \begin{proposition} Consider the kernel difference matrix $\Lambda_{\psi_1,\psi_2}$ in \eqref{Eq: Kernel difference definition}.
 This matrix shares the same non-zero eigenvalues with the following matrix:

 where $C_{\psi_1}\in\mathbb{R}^{d_1\times d_1}, C_{\psi_2}\in\mathbb{R}^{d_2\times d_2}$ are the kernel covariance matrices of $\psi_1,\psi_2$, respectively, and $C_{\psi_1,\psi_2} \in\mathbb{R}^{d_1\times d_2}$ is the cross-covariance matrix, defined as: